History of Southwest Airlines: 2020-2022: COVID-19 and 737 MAX crisis

 Amid the upheaval in the airline industry due to the coronavirus, Southwest sought to challenge the larger airlines by expanding into their hub airports and increasing service to vacation-oriented destinations in 2021.
 Southwest announced it would expand its footholds in the Houston and Chicago markets, supplementing its hubs at Hobby and Midway with service to Bush Airport in Houston (a United hub) and O'Hare Airport in Chicago (a hub for United and American Airlines).
 The return to Bush is the first time Southwest has served the airport since it pulled out in 2005, and the entry into O'Hare is the first time it has ever served the larger Chicago airport.
 Southwest also began service at Miami International Airport, an American Airlines hub.
 It also announced service to three Colorado ski cities and several southern destinations for a total of ten new destinations in 2021.

-In October 2020, Southwest announced that it was considering the Airbus A220 as an alternative to the MAX 7 to replace its 737-700s, with deliveries from 2025.
+In October 2020, Southwest announced that it was considering the Airbus A220 as an alternative to the MAX 7 to replace its 737-700's, with deliveries from 2025.
 However, in March 2021 Southwest announced an order for 100 MAX 7 jets with deliveries from 2022 and said that negotiations with Airbus were never initiated.

 In November 2020, the FAA formally ended the 737 MAX grounding, and Southwest began the process of returning its 34 737 MAX aircraft to service and retraining all of its pilots.
 On March 11, 2021, Southwest resumed 737 MAX operation, becoming the fourth US airline to do so.

 Southwest posted a $3.1 billion loss for fiscal year 2020, the first time the airline had not turned an annual profit since 1972.

+In the post-COVID era, Southwest moved away from its long-standing marketing strategy of primarily serving smaller airports in major urban areas, starting service to O'Hare International Airport, Miami International Airport, and George Bush Intercontinental Airport, despite already serving smaller airports in those markets (Midway International Airport, Fort Lauderdale–Hollywood International Airport, and Houston Hobby Airport respectively).

-On June 23, 2021, Gary Kelly announced he would relinquish his role as CEO in February 2022, with Bob Jordan announced to take his place at that time.
-Kelly will remain as Executive Chairman of the board until at least 2026.
+On June 23, 2021, Gary Kelly announced he would retire as CEO in February 2022, and Bob Jordan would take his place.
+Kelly said he would remain as executive chairman of the board until at least 2026.

+2022 meltdown

-On December 26, 2022, the airline has cancelled around 70% of their scheduled flights, with the blame being put on the Late December 2022 North American winter storm.
+On December 26, 2022, the airline cancelled around 70% of their scheduled flights due to the Late December 2022 North American winter storm.
 Although the weather eased, further flights were cancelled on the following days.
 Some impacted passengers were unable to contact the airline and were left stranded without their luggage, prompting a response from the United States Department of Transportation.
 On December 28, the airline cancelled more flights for an extended period as a result of damage to its operational systems.